 - Resume distribution through the SRC website increasing student opportunities for internships and full-time employment with direct industry contacts.

 - SRC sponsored events provide opportunities to network with a wide range of industry experts and other students and faculty who are funded by SRC.

 - Opportunity to present at TECHCON conference.
-TECHCON continues to be the leading opportunity for UROP SRC students to present research, network with peers and explore career opportunities with SRC members, within a truly collaborative environment.
+TECHCON offers an opportunity for UROP SRC students to present research, network with peers and explore career opportunities with SRC members.